haashemi/BotManager/README.md

 ### Bot Commands:

-- `add` Whitelist a new bot
+- `/add` Whitelist a new bot
-- `rem` Remove a bot from the whitelist
+- `/rem` Remove a bot from the whitelist
-- `bots` List of whitelisted bots
+- `/bots` List of whitelisted bots

 ### API Endpoints: